Golborne: Landmarks

 The parish church of Golborne is St Thomas' Church, in the Deanery of Winwick, Diocese of Liverpool.
 Founded in 1829, the church building has a clock tower that is still in operation and is still heard chiming on every hour.
 There is also a graveyard surrounding the building.

-Peter Kane Square and memorial clock is situated in the town centre and is named in honour of boxer Peter Kane.
+Peter Kane Square and memorial clock is situated in the town centre and is named in honour of local boxer Peter Kane.

 On Sunday 19 March 2006 the Rector of Golborne, the Rev Robert Williams, officiated at a service in Kidglove Road at what was the entrance to Golborne Colliery.
 The service was attended by ex-miners and their families, and was the fruition of two years of fund-raising to erect the 6 × 3 ft stone, commissioned in memory of the men and women who worked and died at Golborne Colliery between its opening in 1880 and its closure in 1989.

 The memorial was conceptualised by the Golborne Ex-Miners Association, who staged a series of concerts to help towards the cost of the stone.
 Funding was also received from a community chest grant from Wigan Metropolitan Borough Council, Alpla (UK) Ltd of Golborne, and the Coal Industry Social Welfare Organisation.
 Former miner Dean Mitchell landscaped the memorial site.

+A cenotaph memorial also lies at the junction of Legh Street and Barn Lane.